Buddytheelff/webmapping/Chapter04/readme.md

 Once you have found data you want to use for the assignment, format it as a spreadsheet with each feature a row and each attribute a column, and include columns with a unique id for each feature, the feature name, latitude, and longitude.
 Then, convert your dataset into GeoJSON format.

+> ### Visualize _pickup_sample.geojson_ on maps and feel free to make any customizations.
-> ### **Find and format your own thematic, sequential point data containing at least 15 point features and at least 7 sequential attribute columns.
+> ### **Optional: Find and format your own thematic, sequential point data containing at least 15 point features and at least 7 sequential attribute columns.
 Convert your dataset to a GeoJSON file and add it to a Leaflet map in _main.js_.**

 ## Activity 5

 1. Create a GitHub repository called _unit-2_.
 As you build your Leaflet map, commit each major change to your code as often as necessary.
-2. Replace the link to _adaptedTutorial.js_ with a link to your _main.js_ file in _index.html_ and start building your custom Leaflet map for the lab assignment using the data you found.
+2. Replace the link to _adaptedTutorial.js_ with a link to your _main.js_ file in _index.html_ and start building your custom Leaflet map for the lab assignment using the data you found or provided.
 Use the code from _adaptedTutorial.js_ to use as an initial building block for _main.js_.
 Be sure to keep _quickstartTutorial.js, geojsonTutorial.js,_ and _adaptedTutorial.js_ in your _js_ folder for review!
+3. Submit a zipfile to Canvas.
+The file should include four JS files: _quickstartTutorial.js, geojsonTutorial.js, adaptedTutorial.js_, and _main.js_.
+The _index.html_ file should link to just _main.js_ to map the GeoJSON file containing your spatiotemporal data.
-3. With all of the above tasks completed, commit your changes and sync with GitHub.
+4.  **Optional: **With all of the above tasks completed, commit your changes and sync with GitHub.
 Include "Activity 5" in the commit message.
 The repo should include four JS files: _quickstartTutorial.js, geojsonTutorial.js, adaptedTutorial.js_, and _main.js_.
 The _index.html_ file should link to just _main.js_ to map the GeoJSON file containing your spatiotemporal data.

 _This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/). <br/> For more information, please contact Robert E. Roth \(reroth@wisc.edu\)._